 Don’t Let Fluffy Ride Shotgun

 You may not be able to think of anyone better to ride up front with you, but letting your pup ride in the front passenger seat is a bad idea.
 “It’s safest for dogs to be contained either in a carrier, secured with a harness and seat belt or laying down in the back seat,” says Halliburton.
 And although it’s cute, don’t let them stick their heads out the window—pebbles, insects or something worse could fly into their eyes!
 “Cats will feel the most comfortable in a large, hard-sided carrier with enough room for a bed and a small litter box,” she adds.
-Put their crate in the back and don’t even think about letting them out—if not contained, they can distract drivers with all their climbing.
+Put their crate in the back and don’t even think about letting them out while you’re driving—if not contained, they can distract drivers with all their climbing.

 Watch Out For Car Sickness